 d.
 Rhode Island Chapter 23-18.13 Toxic Packaging Reduction Act

 e.
-New Hampshire Solid Waste Management Toxics Reduction
+New Hampshire Chapter 149-M Solid Waste Management Toxics Reduction

 Country of Origin

-19 Code of Federal Regulations 134 Regulations require that every product imported to the US from foreign countries must bear a Country of Origin mark, indicating the product’s source of origin, in a conspicuous and indelible way, to the consumers in the US.
+19 CFR 134 requires that products imported to the US from foreign countries must bear a Country of Origin mark.
+This indicates the product’s source of origin, in a conspicuous and indelible way, to the consumers in the US.

-Note: The country of origin should reflect the manufacturing country of the product, not the packaging (in case it’s not the same as the product manufacturing country).
+The country of origin should reflect the manufacturing country of the product and not of the packaging (in case it’s not the same as the product manufacturing country).

 You must create a country of origin file and submit it to your manufacturer before starting mass production.
 We recommend that you provide a country of origin label file in .ai or .eps formats.